-The Dermatology Program at Boston Children's Hospital provides care for children and adolescents with all forms of congenital and acquired disorders of the skin, nails, hair and mucous membranes.
+The Boston Children's Hospital Dermatology Program provides care for children and adolescents with all forms of congenital and acquired disorders of the skin, nails, hair, and mucous membranes.

-Our program is one of the most experienced programs of its type, caring for more than 6,000 children from communities throughout the New England area.
+Our program is one of the most experienced programs of its type, caring for nearly 12,000 children from across the U.S. and around the world.

-Children are typically referred to our program by their pediatrician or primary care physician for consultation, treatment and long-term management.
-When it comes to healing children with dermatologic conditions, Children’s fully understands the unique challenges kids face, and we’re here to help.
+Children are typically referred to our program by their pediatrician or primary care physician for consultation, treatment, and long-term management.
+When it comes to healing children with dermatologic conditions, Boston Children’s fully understands the unique challenges kids face, and we’re here to help.

 Program highlights include: